Chalermdej-l/Realtime-Emotion-Detector/other/README.md

 ![](/image/setup/11.png)

-And the image will be repulled every restart or update:
+The image will be repelled every restart or update occured:

 ![](/image/setup/12.png)

 ## 4. Cloud Usage